Why is childhood such an important time of life? When does it end?

 Both The Kite Runner and Persepolis relate their stories based on Childhood.
 Childhood is an important time in your life because it is memories that you will remember in the future.
 We all make mistakes and people learn from their mistakes.
 The beginning of your life is where your personality is formed.
 When does childhood end?
 In my opinion I think it ends when you are mentally able to take of yourself.
 You have to be in control of your life.

 In The Kite Runner I felt that Amir was very innocent before the war started.
 Innocent is key for childhood.
 Kids grow up not knowing whats right from wrong.
 Once it started he wanted his father to be interested in him and tried to change to be more aggressive.
-This is when he started to become more independent and take control of his life.
-This is when his childhood seems to end.
-The adult Amir looks back and remembers struggling to have a good relationship with his father.
-He looks back on his "childhood".

 In Persepolis, Marji starts becoming more of women and becomes more independent when she knows bad things are happening in her country and she needs to stand up for herself and take control.
 When Marji leaves her family to go to Australia she proved she can take care of herself and not have someone watch after her.